ARheault/PersonalWebsite/README.md

 ![image](https://i.imgur.com/Y6SuF1L.png)

 Now you've cloned the project!
-Only two more steps!
+Only three more steps!

+First, enter the following command to make sure you're in the branch dedicated to local deployment.

+"git checkout -b Local"

-First use cd to move into the directory of the repository.
+Now use cd to move into the directory of the repository.

 Next enter npm i